MehdiRh17/ZCU102_Pynq_Image/README.md

 ![](./kriapynq.png)

-This repository contains the install scripts needed to add PYNQ to your Kria KV260 Vision AI Starter Kit's official Ubuntu SDCard Image.
-From that installation, a complete Python and Jupyter environment is installed on the Kria SOM along with multiple programmable logic overlays all ready to use.
+This repository contains the install scripts needed to add PYNQ to ZCU102 Vision AI Starter Kit's official Ubuntu SDCard Image.
+From that installation, a complete Python and Jupyter environment is installed on the ZCU102 board along with multiple programmable logic overlays all ready to use.

 ## Installation

 #### 1. Get the Ubuntu SD Card Image
-Follow the steps to [Get Started with Kria KV260 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html) until you complete the [Booting your Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/booting-your-starter-kit.html) section
+Follow the steps to [Get Started with ZCU102 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html) until you complete the [Booting your Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/booting-your-starter-kit.html) section

+NOTE: download the ubunto image for zcu102 not the kria kv260

 #### 2. Install PYNQ
-Then install PYNQ on your Kria KV260 Vision AI Starter Kit.
-Simply clone this repository from the KV260 and run the install.sh script.
+Then install PYNQ on the ZCU102.
+Simply clone this repository and run the install.sh script.

 ```bash
 git clone https://github.com/Xilinx/Kria-PYNQ.git